brianmiller/SkyheimExtended/README.md

 Features:
   * Statically assign Mana Regen and Max Mana values (instead of scaling)
   * Dynamically scale Mana Regen and Max Mana values with the player's Skyheim magic skill level.
 Configurable scaling factors are:
-    *  Regen and Max scale factors can be set independently
     *  Regen and Max scale factors can be configured by skill.
 E.g.:
       *  frostManaScaleFactor
       *  frostRegenScaleFactor